-My forehead is widest: You likely have an oval head, particularly if your face tends to get thinner around your chin.
+My forehead is widest: You likely have an oval head, mainly if your face tends to get thinner around your chin.

 My cheekbones are widest: This generally points to a circular head shape — usually, you can tell if your face is just about as wide as it is in height.

-My jaw is widest: You might have a square face, where all your features are relatively even (but a big jawline might point to a heart or triangle shape).
+My jaw is widest: You might have a square face, where all your features are relatively even (but a prominent jawline might point to a heart or triangle shape).

 Pointy Jawed?
 Probably you’re talking about a heart shape

 Square-Jawed?
-Usually, this means you have a square face, particularly if your chin is not very prominent
+Usually, this means you have a square face, mainly if your chin is not very prominent